Dukeway/Autowordtable/README.md

 - Fuzzy matching (optional)
 - Filled fields turn red (optional)
 - Ignore spaces when matching (optional)
+- Multi-row data batch filling: Enable multi-row data batch filling mode (optional, note that the knowledge base table requires multiple fields!)

 ## 🚀 Usage

 1. Run the program and open the main interface.
-2. Click the "选择" button to choose the Excel knowledge base containing fields and field values.
+2. Click the "选择Excel" button to choose the Excel knowledge base containing fields and field values.
-3. Click the "选择" button to choose the Word template file that needs to be filled.
+3. Click the "选择Word" button to choose the Word template file that needs to be filled.
-4. Click the "开始自动表格填充" button to begin processing.
+4. Click the "开始自动表格填充（start）" button to begin processing.
 5. The program will generate a "Filled_Table.docx" file in the directory where the Word template is located.

 ## 🚀 Video Demonstration